ggwpez/substrate-weight-compare/README.md

 This is a deciding factor when making a decision whether or not a weight got worse.

 - *Base*: Only consider the constant factor of the weight plus storage operations.
-- *Exact Worst*: Calculates the exact worst case weight by setting all components to their respective maximum.
+- *Exact Worst*: Assumes both equations to be hyper-planes and finds their greatest relative increase by evaluating all corners.
+The runtime for `n` components is `2^n` which is hard-limited to 16 components.
 This requires your weight files to support component range annotations.
 One way to check that is to search for the string `"The range of component"` in your weight.rs files.
-Unfortunately this option currently does not mix well with the [Ignore Errors](#ignore-errors), since it will silently omit extrinsics that do not have component ranges.
-Use *Guess Worst* instead.
-- *Guess Worst*: Tries to apply *Exact Worst* but defaults to setting all components to 100.
+- *Guess Worst*: Tries to apply *Exact Worst* but assumes all components to have a maximum of 100, if no maximum was found.
 This is a best-effort approach in case your weight files do not have [component range annotations](https://github.com/paritytech/substrate/issues/11397).

 NOTE: The storage weights are currently set to RocksDB Substrate default.
-This will be changed to include the correct values soon.
 ## Rel Threshold

 Filters the changes results by an absolute percentual threshold.